yatesco/seafile-docs/config/seahub_customization.md

    LOGO_URL = 'http://your-seafile.com'
    </pre>

-4. Default width and height for log is 149px and 32px, you may need to change that according to yours.
+4. Default width and height for logo is 149px and 32px, you may need to change that according to yours.

    <pre>
    LOGO_WIDTH = 149